marcglasberg/async_redux/README.md

     The same as `waitAllUnorderedGetLast`, but instead of returning just the last info, it returns a list with the end info for each action.
     To ignore some actions, pass them to the `ignore` list.

+8. `Future<TestInfoList<St>> waitCondition(StateCondition<St> condition, {bool ignoreIni = true})`

+    Runs until the predicate function `condition` returns true.
+    This function will receive each testInfo, from where it can access the state, action, errors etc.
+    Only END states will be received, unless you pass `ignoreIni` as false.
+    Returns a list with all info until the condition is met.

+9. `Future<TestInfo<St>> waitConditionGetLast(StateCondition<St> condition, {bool ignoreIni = true})`

+    Runs until the predicate function `condition` returns true.
+    This function will receive each testInfo, from where it can access the state, action, errors etc.
+    Only END states will be received, unless you pass `ignoreIni` as false.
+    Returns the info after the condition is met.

-The last two methods above return a list of type `TestInfoList`, which contains the step by step information of all the actions.
+Some of the methods above return a list of type `TestInfoList`, which contains the step by step information of all the actions.
 You can then query for the actions you want to inspect.
 For example, suppose an action named `IncrementAndGetDescriptionAction` calls another 3 actions.
 You can assert that all actions are called in order,